Top 15 Popular Specflow Interview Questions

 Answer: The test context can be stored using different approaches while running specflow tests and each approach has its pros and cons.

-1. Using ScenarioContext and FeatureContext: Think of FeatureContext and ScenarioContext as a global dictionary of key-value pairs and is accessible during feature execution and scenario execution respectively.
+1. Using ScenarioContext and FeatureContext: Think of FeatureContext and ScenarioContext as a global dictionary of key-value pairs that are accessible during feature execution and scenario execution respectively.
 The value field can store any type of Object and during retrieval, it needs to be cast into the object as desired.

-2. Using fields in binding files: This approach allows to share context across binding implementations in same and/or different binding files in the same namespace.
+2. Using fields in binding files: This approach allows to sharing of context across binding implementations in the same and/or different binding files in the same namespace.
 It’s not different in maintaining state using class variables and can be set or retrieved across binding implementations as required.

 See an Example below having 2 objects injected through constructor injection.